fedspendingtransparency/data-act-broker-backend/README.md

 ```

 #### POST "/v1/set_password/"
 Change specified user's password to new value.
 User must have confirmed the token they received in same session to use this route.
-A call to this route should have JSON or form-urlencoded with keys "user_email" and "password".
+A call to this route should have JSON or form-urlencoded with keys "uid" and "password".

 Example input: